rust-tutorials/learn-wgpu/book/src/initialization.md

 ## Request adapter

 The first step is to create an `Adapter`.
-The adapter corresponds to a specific physical GPU in the machine your code is running on.
+The adapter corresponds to a specific physical GPU in your computer.
 We specify a `PowerPreference` allowing us to give preference to the type of GPU we are given access to. e.g. `PowerPreference::LowPower` would likely give us an integrated GPU.
-While `PowerPrefernce::HighPerformance` would likely give us a discrete GPU.
+While `PowerPreference::HighPerformance` would likely give us a discrete GPU.

 ```rust
 let adapter = wgpu::Adapter::request(&wgpu::RequestAdapterOptions {